AlexZou66/AlexZou.github.io/index.md

 ## About me

 Hi!
 I am Che Wang, a PhD student at New York University, advised by Professor [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
 My current research focuses on improving sample efficiency and achieving a better understanding of deep reinforcement learning from a fundamental level.
+Recently, I have been especially interested in studying bias reduction and representation learning techniques for deep reinforcement learning.

 I have been working as a teaching assistant for machine learning and reinforcement learning class.
 I often lead workshops to help students set up environments and work with hpc clusters.
 I also design research projects that help students learn about the entire research workflow, from coding to research paper writing.